deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 The hood, earmuffs and restraints were the same, but that part was just sensible.
 He was still a prisoner, claiming defection, actual motives still uncertain.
 The logic of his treatment from start to finish was crystal-clear, methodical, oh-so-sensible.
 He shuffled along, by now trusting his handlers implicitly.

-"Hello, Stephen!" he began "What...
-What happened?”
+"Hello, Stephen!" he began "What...What happened?"

 Stephen had a grim expression as he placed a newspaper on the table between them.